Kirubel-Bekele/LinkedIn-User-Prediction/README.md

-# Analysis of Social Media Usage: Predicting LinkedIn Activity with a Streamlit App
+# Analysis of Social Media Usage: Predicting LinkedIn Activity with a Streamlit App using Logistic Regression

 ## Introduction